K-JC/The_Barn/README.md

 # Features

 ![Home](static/css/images/home.png)
-* The home pages collapsabe navagation bar drops down to reveal the other pages for the site.
-The nav bar located at the top of the page and footer located at the bottom of the page are identical in background colour and text colour tieing them nicely together.
+* The home page's collapsible navigation bar drops down to reveal the other pages for the site.
+The nav bar located at the top of the page and footer located at the bottom of the page are identical in background color and text color tieing them nicely together.
-The user has the option to either click on the book now button to take them to the booking page or they can use the collapsible nav bar which will reveal a book a table link.
+The user has the option to either click on the book now button to take them to the booking page or they can use the collapsible navbar which will reveal a book table link.
 Both of these options require the user to either sign in or sign up and the user will be redirected to these pages.
 So if they haven't signed in they will need to first then they can access these other pages.
-The user can click on the barn resturant logo on any page to be redirected back to the home page.
-All pages are consistant with the same nav bar and footer styling.
-The home page also consists of relevant resturant imagery, description of the resturant and opening times too.
+The user can click on the barn restaurant logo on any page to be redirected back to the home page.
+All pages are consistent with the same navbar and footer styling.
+The home page also consists of relevant restaurant imagery, description of the restaurant and opening times too.

 ![Menu](static/css/images/menu-page.png)
 ![Menu PDF](static/css/images/menu-open.png)
-* When the user vists the menu page they will see a link to download a PDF version of the menu for The Barn.
-The PDF has been styled accordingly to keep consistant of that of a resturant.
+* When the user visits the menu page they will see a link to download a PDF version of the menu for The Barn.
+The PDF has been styled accordingly to keep consistent with that of a restaurant.
 So a user can download this, it will open up in a new tab and they can view it there and then or later.

 ![Booking](static/css/images/make-booking.png)
-* The proccess of how to make a booking is as follows, a user (onced logged in) can click the link to book a table this will take them to the book a table page.
-The can input their details for their chosen date and time.
-Once completed and clicked book now the user will then be redirected to thank you page, this will have a button that will take the user to the my booking page where they can view their booking.
+* The process of how to make a booking is as follows, a user (once logged in) can click the link to book a table that will take them to the book a table page.
+They can input their details for their chosen date and time.
+Once completed and clicked the book , the user will then be redirected to the thank you page, this will have a button that will take the user to the my booking page where they can view their booking.
 On this page they can also edit or delete their booking.
-The page has a edit and delete button but also a back to home page button.
+The page has an edit and delete button but also a back to home page button.

 ![Super User](static/css/images/barn-adminview.png)
-* The barn admin view so that the resrutant has the ability to view bookings made from customers.
+* The barn admin view so that the restaurant has the ability to view bookings made from customers.
 They also have the ability to make,edit or delete any bookings.

 # Bugs
 ## Solved